CryptoMonzt0r/neodash-testing/doc/zmq.md

 Note that when the block chain tip changes, a reorganisation may occur and just the tip will be notified.
 It is up to the subscriber to retrieve the chain from the last known block to the new tip.

+There are several possibilities that ZMQ notification can get lost during transmission depending on the communication type your are using.
+Neodashd appends an up-counting sequence number to each notification which allows listeners to detect lost notifications.